PTE Tips – Reading & Writing - Fill in the Blanks

 How to Improve

 Building on the knowledge needed for this task - vocabulary, collocations, grammar, reading comprehension, etc - can be difficult.
 At English Key, however, our PTE Academic coaching courses provide specific classes to improve your skills specifically for PTE Academic.
-To find out more about how our courses, get in touch with us, or drop by one of our centres in Sydney or Melbourne and chat to one of our lovely staff.
+To find out more about how our courses, get in touch with us, or drop by one of our centres in Adelaide or Melbourne and chat to one of our lovely staff.
 Our PTE Academic Preparation courses also provide you with a tonne of practice material so you can become an expert in no time!

 - absorbed – grammar: passive form “being absorbed”